apache/incubator-taverna-language/README.md

 (c) 2009-2011 [myGrid][2], University of Manchester

-Licensed under the [GNU Lesser General Public License (LGPL) 2.1][6], except for `scufl2-usecases`, which are licensed under a [modified BSD license](scufl2-usecases/LICENSE.txt).
-See LICENSE.txt for details.
+Licensed under the [GNU Lesser General Public License (LGPL) 2.1][6], except for `scufl2-usecases`, which are licensed under a modified BSD license.
+See LICENSE.txt for the full terms of LGPL 2.1.

-This is the API, model and format of [SCUFL2][1], which replaces [Taverna][5]'s workflow format "t2flow".
+This is the API, model and format of [SCUFL2][1], which replaces [Taverna][5]'s workflow format .t2flow.
 This API allows JVM applications to inspect, generate and modify Taverna workflow definitions without depending on the Taverna runtime.

+A new format, called [Scufl2 Workflow Bundle][7] is defined alongside this API.
+This format can be inspected, generated and modified independently of this API.

+Note that the ability for Scufl2 API to read a workflow bundle (using the `scufl2-rdfxml` module) does not guarantee it is valid or structurally sound.
+The experimental modules `scufl2-validation-*` will in the future be able to provide such verification.

 Requisites
 ----------

 * Java 1.5 or newer
-* Maven 2.2 or newer
+* Maven 2.2 or newer (for building)

 Building
 --------

-* mvn clean install
+* `mvn clean install`

 This will build each module and run their tests, producing JARs like `scufl2-api/target/scufl2-api-0.9.jar`.